0x3bfc/defactobase/README.md

 # Defactobase

 Defactobase is a decentralized network for curated events.
 Any event might include multiple revisions in which actors are able to curate them.
-The main objective of this repository is acheive the follow ing goals:
+The main objective of this repository is to acheive the following goals:

 - Separate data domain from from information.
 - Enable people to have access to the same data concerning specific event.